selinon/selinon/docs.source/yaml.rst

             key: 'baz'
             value: 42

+Please refer to the ``predicates`` module available in `Selinonlib <https://selinonlib.readthedocs.io>`_.
+This module states default predicates that could be immediately used.
+You can also provide your own predicates by configuring used module in the global_ configuration section.

 foreach
 #######

-Spawn multiple (let's say N, where N is variable) nodes.
+Spawn multiple (let's say N, where N is a variable determinated on run time) nodes.
 The foreach function will be called iff ``condition`` is evaluated as true.
 See :ref:`patterns` for more info.

   * **Possible values:**

     * foreach function definition:
        * ``function`` - a name of the function that should be used
        * ``import`` - a module from which the foreach function should be imported